openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 Stable and Maintainable Extensions
 ==================================

-The Hooks Extension Framework allows developers to extend the platform's functionality in a stable, maintainable, and decoupled way ensuring easier upgrades and long-term stability by removing the need to modify the core in an significant way.
+The Hooks Extension Framework allows developers to extend the platform's functionality in a stable, maintainable, and decoupled way ensuring easier upgrades and long-term stability by removing the need to modify the core in a significant way.

 Contained Solution Implementation
 =================================

 By avoiding core modifications, the framework promotes self-contained solutions, eliminating the need for custom code to coexist with core logic which lowers maintenance costs for extension developers.
+As most extensions can now be implementing using the framework, forks are closer to the core and easier to manage.

 Leveraging the Open edX Plugin Extension Mechanism
 ==================================================